nathanielrb/mu-skos-hierarchy/readme.md

 # mu-skos-hierarchy

-Gets a Skos concept tree in JSON-API or JSON-LD format.
+Gets a Skos concept tree in JSON-API or JSON-LD format, as defined by `skos:broader` links and `skos:TopConcept`.

 ## API